Capelin: Reproduction

 As an r-selected species, capelin have a high reproductive potential and an intrinsic population growth rate.
 They reproduce by spawning and their main spawning season occurs in spring but can extend into the summer.
 The majority of capelin are three or four years old when they spawn.
 The males migrate directly to the shallow water of fjords, where spawning will take place, while the females remain in deeper water until they are completely mature.
 Once the females are mature, they migrate to the spawning grounds and spawn.
 This process usually takes place at night.
 In the North European Atlantic spawning typically occurs over sand or gravel at depths of 2 to 100 m, but in the North Pacific and waters off Newfoundland most spawn on beaches, jumping as far up land as possible, with some managing to strand themselves in the process.
 Although some other fish species leave their eggs in locations that dry out (a few, such as plainfin midshipman, may even remain on land with the eggs during low tide) or on plants above the water (splash tetras), jumping onto land en masse to spawn is unique to the capelin, grunions, and grass puffer.
-After the female capelins have spawned, they immediately leave the spawning grounds and can spawn again in the following years if they survive.
+In beach-spawning capelin populations, after the female capelins have spawned, they immediately leave the spawning grounds and can spawn again in the following years if they survive.
 The males do not leave the spawning grounds and potentially spawn more than once throughout the season.
-Male capelin are considered to be semelparous because they die soon after the spawning season is over.
+Beach-spawning male capelin are considered to be semelparous because they die soon after the spawning season is over.
+In ocean spawning capelin populations, it has been observed that both male and female capelin are semelparous and die after spawning.
+This difference observed between capelin populations shows that capelin are physiologically capable of an iteroparous or semelparous reproductive mode depending on spawning habitat.